1.1 As You read these Terms, please note that the following phrases shall have the following meanings:

-Article 6 Refunds and Cancellation Fees
+6. Refunds and Cancellation Fees

-All refunds will be subject to the applicable laws, rules and regulations of England and Wales, as well as all European Community Regulations (including but not limited to Regulation (EC) No 261/2004).
+6.1.2 All refunds shall comply with Applicable Law.
 Refunds will normally be made in the currency in which the Booking was paid, unless otherwise agreed by easyJet.

 6.2 Cancellations within 24 hours of making the Booking

-If You cancel Your Booking within 24 hours after making Your Booking, the refund will be made via credit card, a credit to Your bank account or via cheque.
+6.2.2 If You cancel Your Booking within 24 hours after making Your Booking, the refund will be made via credit card, a credit to Your bank account or via cheque.
 Refunds will not be made in cash.

 6.3 Cancellations not made within 24 hours of Booking

-6.6 Refund made only to Booker
+6.5 Refund made only to Booker

-6.6.2 A refund made to anyone presenting themselves as the Booker, via the use of the relevant Booking (including Booking Reference) or any other documentation provided by Us in relation to the carriage and in relation to whom We have no reason to believe is not the Booker, shall be deemed a proper refund and shall discharge Us from liability and any further claim for a refund by the Booker or any Passenger and/or other member of the booking party.
+6.5.2 A refund made to anyone presenting themselves as the Booker, via the use of the relevant Booking (including Booking Reference) or any other documentation provided by Us in relation to the carriage and in relation to whom We have no reason to believe is not the Booker, shall be deemed a proper refund and shall discharge Us from liability and any further claim for a refund by the Booker or any Passenger and/or other member of the booking party.

 7.1 Booking Your Flight

-Flights can be booked via the Website, a licensed third party booking system, by phoning Our Customer Service Team or at the airport via Our Sales Desk or Customer Services Desk (where available), but excludes unlicensed booking systems or travel agencies who create bookings using robotic applications (e.g.: screen scraping).
+7.1.1 Flights can be booked via the Website, a licensed third party booking system, by phoning Our Customer Services Team or at the airport via Our Sales Desk or Customer Services Desk (where available), but excludes unlicensed booking systems or travel agencies who create bookings using robotic applications (e.g.: screen scraping).

 7.2 Residents of Balearic Islands, Canary Islands and cities of Ceuta and Melilla – Residents’ and Large Families’ Discounts